Skip to main content

 What's a good free Netlify alternative?
 Cloudflare Pages if you want a Git workflow with unlimited bandwidth.
 Hostsmith if you want drag-and-drop without Git.
 Both avoid Netlify's 300-credit ceiling and neither has a surprise-bill model.

 What's the best Neocities alternative with a custom domain?
 Hostsmith.
-Standard plan supports up to 5 custom domains on static-only hosting with no build step required, which is the closest match for someone who liked Neocities' simplicity but outgrew the no-custom-domain limit.
+Pro plan supports up to 5 custom domains on static-only hosting with no build step required, which is the closest match for someone who liked Neocities' simplicity but outgrew the no-custom-domain limit.

 How do I host a static site without GitHub?
 Hostsmith and Neocities both let you upload files directly through a dashboard - no repo, no CLI.
 If you want a Vercel alternative specifically without GitHub, Hostsmith is the closest match in workflow.
 Vercel, Netlify, Cloudflare Pages, and Render all expect Git or a CLI tool.